Joakim Haeggman: Professional career

 Haeggman won his first tournament on the highest level at the 1993 Peugeot Spanish Open, becoming the first Swedish winner of the event and claiming the tenth Swedish victory on the European Tour.

 The same year, Haeggman became the first Swede to play for the European Team in the Ryder Cup.
 He won his Sunday singles match against John Cook with one hole up, but Europe lost the Ryder Cup match against United States 15-13 at The Belfry Golf Club, England.

 Haeggman was out of the game for nearly two years following an ice hockey accident in 1994 which left him with a dislocated shoulder and broken ribs, which deprived him of the chance to play in the following Ryder Cup, and he has not represented Europe again.
 He also missed half a season after breaking his ankle playing ice hockey in December 2002.

 Haeggman represented Sweden four times at the World Cup and twice at the Dunhill Cup.

-At the 1993 Dunhill Cup at the Old Course, St Andrews, Scotland, the Swedish team of Haeggman, Anders Forsbrand and Jesper Parnevik finished tied 3rd, after losing just one match, against winners to be United States in the semi finals.
+At the 1993 Dunhill Cup at the Old Course, St Andrews, Scotland, the Swedish team of Haeggman, Anders Forsbrand and Jesper Parnevik finished tied 3rd, after losing just one match, against winners to be United States in the semi-finals.

 At the 1997 Dunhill Cup, Haeggman scored a record 27 strokes on the front nine holes at the Old Course, in his stroke-play match against Justin Leonard, United States.
 The Swedish team of Haeggman, Per-Ulrik Johansson and Jesper Parnevik eventually lost in the final of the tournament against South Africa.

-Haeggman and Jesper Parnevik represented Sweden at the 1994 World Cup of Golf at the Hyatt Dorado Beach Resort in Puerto Rico.
-Sweden finished 3rd, behind United States and Zimbabwe and Haeggman 9th in the individual competition.
+In 1994, Haeggman and Jesper Parnevik represented Sweden at the World Cup of Golf at the Hyatt Dorado Beach Resort in Puerto Rico.
+Sweden finished 3rd, behind United States and Zimbabwe and Haeggman finished in 9th place among individuals.

-Week 30 in July 2004, Haeggman was ranked a career best 39th in the Official World Golf Ranking.
+In July 2004, Haeggman reached his career-best 39th place in the Official World Golf Ranking system.